afsc-assessments/ebswp_2023/doc/EBSpollock.md

 increased 7\% to \$1.37 per pound and is below the inflation adjusted average price of fillets in 2005--2007 of \$1.49 per pound (2017 dollars).
-Media reports indicate that headed-and-gutted (H\&G) and fillet prices tended to be strong throughout much of 2018 realtive to 2017.
+Media reports indicate that headed-and-gutted (H\&G) and fillet prices tended to be strong throughout much of 2018 relative to 2017.
 Pollock fillets sourced from Russia are the direct competitor to Alaska sourced pollock fillets.
 Fillets were a relatively small portion of Russian primary production however, they plan to upgrade their fillet production capacity.
 Much of the